 Companies that are residents of Australia are subject to Australian income tax on their worldwide income.
 Generally, non-resident companies are subject to Australian income tax on Australian-sourced income only.
 However, where a company is resident in a country with which Australia has concluded a double taxation agreement (DTA), Australia's right to tax business profits is generally limited to profits attributable to a permanent establishment (PE) in Australia.

-Under currently enacted law, all companies are subject to a federal tax rate of 30% on their taxable income, except for ‘small business’ companies, which are subject to a reduced tax rate of 27.5% up to and including the 2023/24 income year, after which the rate will progressively reduce to 25% for the 2026/27 and later income years.
-The reduced tax rate applies only to those companies who carry on business and who, together with certain 'connected' entities, fall below certain aggregated turnover thresholds.
+All companies are subject to a federal tax rate of 30% on their taxable income, except for ‘small business’ companies, which are subject to a reduced tax rate of 27.5% up to and including the 2023/24 income year, after which the rate will progressively reduce to 25% for the 2026/27 and later income years.
+The reduced tax rate applies only to those companies that, together with certain 'connected' entities, fall below certain aggregated turnover thresholds.
 For the 2017/18 year, the aggregated turnover threshold is AUD 25 million, and for the 2018/19 and later income years, it is AUD 50 million.
 The 27.5% rate for ‘small business’ entities subsequently will be reduced to:

 - 27% for the 2024/25 income year

 - 26% for the 2025/26 income year, and